Yes, Shih Tzus bark a lot. Not all toy breed dogs fit the yappy little dog stereotype, but the Shih Tzu does.

 The key to controlling problem barking in your Shih Tzu is to identify the cause of the barking and address that cause directly.

-This type of anxiety prompts problematic and even destructive behavior, which includes repetitive barking.
+This type of anxiety prompts problematic and destructive behavior, including repetitive barking.

 Treating this type of anxiety often requires intervention from a trained behaviorist and may even require prescription medications.